 Keyword: cookies, cowboy cookie recipe, cowboy cookies, cowboy cookies recipe, half batch cowboy cookies, Laura Bush cookies, laura bush cowboy cookies, small batch cowboy cookies, Texas Governor's Mansion Cookies

-Preheat the oven to 350°F (177°C).
-Line a baking sheet with parchment paper or a silicone baking mat.
+Preheat the oven to 350°F (177°C) and line a baking sheet with parchment paper or a silicone mat.

-Cream the butter: In a large mixing bowl, beat the softened butter with an electric mixer on medium speed until smooth and creamy, about 1 minute.
+In a large bowl, beat the softened butter with an electric mixer on medium until smooth, about 1 minute.

-Add sugars: Mix in the brown sugar and granulated sugar, beating for 2 minutes.
-Scrape down the sides of the bowl as needed.
+Add the brown sugar and granulated sugar and beat until light and fluffy, about 2 minutes, scraping down the bowl as needed.

-Mix in eggs and vanilla: Beat in the egg and egg yolk until fully combined, then mix in the vanilla extract.
+Beat in the egg and egg yolk until fully combined, then mix in the vanilla.

-Add mix-ins: Fold in the chocolate chips, oats, coconut, and pecans until evenly distributed.
+Fold in the chocolate chips, oats, coconut, and pecans by hand until evenly distributed.

-Portion the dough: Scoop ¼ cup of dough per cookie and place on the prepared baking sheet, spacing them 3 inches apart.
+Scoop ¼ cup of dough per cookie onto the prepared baking sheet, spacing them 3 inches apart.

-Bake: Bake for 15-18 minutes, until the edges are lightly browned.
+Bake for 15 to 18 minutes, until the edges are lightly browned and the centers still look slightly underdone.

-Cool: Let the cookies rest on the baking sheet for 2 minutes, then transfer to a wire rack to cool completely.
+Let the cookies rest on the baking sheet for 5 minutes to set, then transfer to a wire rack to cool completely.

 Notes